 I try to reserve Thursdays for research.
 Please try not to ask to meet on Thursdays.

 This syllabus is for the empirical and policy portion of the two-course sequence in Health Economics at the Ph.D. level.
 Professor Albert Ma teaches 781 Health Economics I in the spring.
 You do not need to have taken EC781 to take this course.
-Students should be comfortable with microeconomics courses of the Ph.D. program as well as at least master’s level econometrics; a background in Industrial Organization is helpful, but is not a prerequisite.The class also has readings from labor, development, and public economics.
+Students should be comfortable with microeconomics courses of the Ph.D. program as well as at least master’s level econometrics.
+A background in Industrial Organization is helpful, but is not a prerequisite.The class also has readings from labor, development, and public economics.

 There will be one in-class mid-term examination based on first half of the term, and a final examination based on the second half material.
-You are invited to write a paper instead of taking the final exam, but need to turn in an outline of that paper well before the final data.
-Final paper is due on the same day as the final exam.
+You are invited to write a final paper instead of taking the final exam, but need to turn in an outline of that paper by October 31.
+The final paper is due on the same day as the final exam.